-In 2021 the Native American Committee reviewed ten intimate partner violence related cases that led to twelve deaths occurring between January 1, 2018 and December 31, 2018.
-Native American case year 2018 (CY2018) case data for homicide and undetermined death cases are incorporated in the presentation of findings found in the 2021 Annual Report.
-The committee held one case review meeting via Zoom.
+In FY2024 the Native American Committee reviewed three intimate partner violence related cases that led to three deaths occurring between 2010 and 2017.
+Native American FY2024 case data for homicide are incorporated in the presentation of findings found in the 2024 Annual Report.
 The Committee continues to work on improving case identification and data collection efforts for these cases.
-The Committee's recommendations are included in the 2021 Recommendations section of the 2021 Annual Report.
+The Committee's recommendations are included in the Recommendations section of the 2024 Annual Report.